A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsubsection{Watermarking quantum circuits}

-A proposed quantum circuit watermarking approach has been presented in the work~\cite{samah-watermarking}, to detect illegal distribution of quantum circuits/IP infringement.
-The goal of the approach is to embed a signature in the form of additional gates or modified control parameters that is hard to remove using optimization approaches, while maintaining a high output state fidelity.
+A quantum circuit watermarking approach \cite{samah-watermarking} to detect illegal distribution of quantum circuits/IP infringement embeds a signature in the form of additional gates or hard to remove modified control parameters, while maintaining a high output state fidelity.
 The approach is based on the unitary gate decomposition of complex operations, and uses a distance metric to guide the error injection for embedding a signature into the quantum circuit.
-The impact of the proposed watermarking approach on the performance, gate count, and accuracy of the quantum circuit was analyzed.
-The integrity of the quantum circuit watermark against removal attacks is also reported.
-To evaluate the effectiveness of the proposed approach, a Quantum Approximate Optimization Algorithm (QAOA) was used to solve a Max-Cut problem.
+The impact of the proposed watermarking approach on the performance, gate count, and accuracy of the quantum circuit has been analyzed.
+The integrity of the quantum circuit watermark against removal attacks has also been reported.
+To evaluate the effectiveness of the proposed approach, QAOA is used as a benchmark to solve a Max-Cut problem.